-Realizing the potential of plant tissue culture technology in revolutionizing the commercial agriculture sector by enabling mass propagation of elite, high yielding and disease free plants throughout the year, the Department of Biotechnology (DBT) has identified it as a priority area and initiated a number of programmes aimed at development and commercialization of the technology in an integrated manner.
-Jain Irrigation Systems Ltd, Jalgaon is the pioneers of Micro Irrigation Systems in India.
+Jain irrigation systems ltd, Jalgaon is the pioneer of Micro Irrigation Systems in India.
 They are the only manufacturer of complete drip irrigation systems in the world.
-Globally second and the largest irrigation Company in India, they are also a Total Agri-Service Provider.
-Jain irrigation systems Itd is a One-Stop high-tech agricultural shop.
+Globally second and the largest irrigation company in India, they are also a Total Agri-Service Provider.
+Jain irrigation systems ltd is a One-Stop high-tech agricultural shop.
 It hosts a sprawling 2000 acre Hi-Tech Agri Institute.
 They are also the largest manufacturer of Tissue culture Banana Plants in India.
-They have the largest pool of Agricultural scientists, Engineers & Technicians in Private Sector.
-Farmers can get an exposure on tissue culture and micro irrigation systems at Jalgaon.
-Micro irrigation and tissue culture have proven revolutionary for the development of agriculture in India, thus training of farmer in Jalgaon would help them understand high-tech agriculture in a better way and increase their income substantially.
+They have the largest pool of Agricultural scientists, Engineers & Technicians in the Private Sector.
+Farmers can get exposure to tissue culture and micro-irrigation systems at Jalgaon.
+Micro-irrigation and tissue culture have proven revolutionary for the development of agriculture in India, thus training farmers in Jalgaon would help them understand high-tech agriculture in a better way and increase their income substantially.

-- To see hi tech farming and use of improved varieties and farm resources. - 2.
-Training tissue culture based cropping and use of drip systems. - 3.
-Training on micro irrigation systems.
+- To see hi-tech farming and the use of improved varieties and farm resources. - 2.
+Training tissue culture-based cropping and use of drip systems. - 3.
+Training on micro-irrigation systems.

-- Visit to Jain Irrigation Systems Itd.
-Jalgaon, Maharashtra. - 2.
-Visit to Jain hills Jalgaon for tissue culture excellence in Indian Agriculture. - 3.
-Visits to adjoining farmer's fields and interaction with local farmers for cultural practices followed.
+- 1. Visit to Jain Irrigation Systems Ltd. Jalgaon, Maharashtra - Visit to Jain hills Jalgaon for tissue culture excellence in Indian Agriculture - Visits to adjoining farmer's fields and interaction with local farmers for cultural practices followed

-- Adoption of advanced practices and high tech farming - Awareness about different types of micro irrigation system at Jain, Jalgaon. - Adoption of improved methods, techniques and practices in production, extension, marketing and value chain.
+- 1. Adoption of advanced practices and high tech farming - 2.
+Awareness about different types of microirrigation systems at Jain, Jalgaon - 3.
+Adoption of improved methods, techniques and practices in production, extension, marketing, and value chain